This policy is intended to reinforce United Way Elgin Middlesex’s commitment to providing accessible Constituent Services.

 This Policy applies to Board members, employees and those volunteering for the organization.

-Our Commitment United Way London & Middlesex is committed to providing accessible service for its constituents.
+Our Commitment United Way Elgin Middlesex is committed to providing accessible service for its constituents.
 Goods and services will be provided in a manner that is based upon the principles of dignity, independence, integration and equal opportunity to all constituents.
 The provision of goods and services to persons who have disabilities will be integrated wherever possible.
 Persons who have disabilities will benefit from the same services, in the same place and in a similar way as other constituents.

 Members of the public are welcome to express concerns to United Way with respect to the conduct of its staff, volunteers and operations.
 Learn more about Complaints policy.